soumithganji/MockupAI/figma-plugin/README.md

-# AI Prototyper - Figma Plugin
+# MockupAI - Figma Plugin

-Import mockups created by AI Prototyper directly into Figma with proper frames, auto-layout, and components.
+Import mockups created by MockupAI directly into Figma with proper frames, auto-layout, and components.

 ## Installation